 We will begin confronting these issues, by starting a pregnancy help center and a local house church.
 We have secured the building for the Wove2Gether Pregnancy Help Center in Uganda.
 At the center we will be offering free ultrasounds, birthing, marriage and parenting classes, discipleship and post abortive healing classes, job skill training and domestic skill development.
 We will also be offering an earn to learn program where they will earn points for each class they participate in.
 They will use the points to purchase necessary items like food, charcoal, baby items, clothing, and household items.
 Partnering with the local hospitals, clinics, pharmacies and health centers to create a crisis referral program will help to connect those who are faced with unplanned pregnancy and are at high risk for choosing abortion or abandonment with support that they need.

-In November, Jen returned to Uganda for the first time by myself.
+In November of 2018, I, Jen returned to Uganda for the first time by myself.
 The Lord, gave me great favor with a local hospital and I was able to collect statistics for abortion and abandonment numbers for girls ages 12-19.
 My heart broke for the babies and young moms who have been deceived into believing abortion was their only answer.
 Over 100 girls per month go into this hospital, one of four, to have infant remains, left from the abortion, removed.
 O God send me!

 We thank you for your love, prayers and support as we prepare for this amazing journey.
 We are trusting God to meet all our needs in Christ Jesus.
 This is just the beginning, Ekyalintandikwa.